 Pre-election campaigning

 In the run-up to the general election, charities also need to follow the Charity Commission's supplemental guidance on activities in the run-up to elections and referendums, available here.

-Charities which are registered in Scotland must also take account of the OSCR guidance, available here.
-For activities relating to Northern Ireland, the Charity Commission for Northern Ireland's Guidance on Charities and Politics is available here.
+es in the run-up lable here.